databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </div>
 </div>

-In case you get stuck here is the solution.
+In case you get stuck (or skipped the Spark tutorial) here is the solution.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">